 Once you understand their pace, adjust the difficulty level of your teaching and class exercises to suit your learners’ capabilities.

-However, this is not a productive learning experience for students with EBD.
-These students exhibit shortened attention spans and difficulty focusing.
-Therefore, engaging them in reading sessions without breaks can only lead to mental fatigue and concentration loss.
+These students exhibit shorter attention spans and difficulty focusing.
+Extended reading without breaks can only lead to mental fatigue and concentration loss, making it less effective for their learning.

 You can do this by understanding the root of the incident and allowing your student to take responsibility by adopting Life-Space Interviewing.
 There are seven steps to this process which you can easily remember by thinking of the acronym I-ESCAPE.